My salary and expenses

 This section will include links to the registers of interests of the Commissioner, including every paid employment or office or other pecuniary interest.
 The register will be updated as required.

 Complaints against the Commissioner are handled by the Hampshire Police and Crime Panel.
-They will be brought to the attention of the Commissioner either because they have been referred to the Independent Office for Police Conduct (IOPC, formerly the IPCC) or because they are being subjected to informal resolution by the panel.
-The number and nature of complaints are published as a formal report to the Police and Crime Panel on a quarterly basis.
+They will be brought to the attention of the Commissioner either because they have been referred to the Independent Office for Police Conduct (IOPC) or because they are being subjected to informal resolution by the panel.
+The number and nature of complaints are published as a formal report to the Police and Crime Panel on an annual basis.

 The PCC is a customer of the Shared Services Partnership, formed between Hampshire County Council, Hampshire Constabulary and Hampshire Fire and Rescue Service to provide a number of corporate services to each organisation and other partner agencies.
 Through this arrangement, the PCC receives advice and support on a number of areas including HR, finance (including the Chief Finance Officer function), payroll, procurement, facilities and property management.
 The PCC also received support through Hampshire County Council for other services include legal support and internal audit.